This is the final blog post and the wrap-up of the Product value flow in the Cynefin™ framework.

-In the coming series of blog posts, we will continue to look into our start organisation definition “People that interact to solve activities with interdependencies to achieve the purpose”, and now it is time to concentrate on the first part of it, “People that interact”, and see what principles it will generate.
-C u soon.
+In the coming series of blog posts, we will continue to look into our start organisation definition “People that interact to solve activities with interdependencies to achieve the purpose*”, and first it is time to concentrate on the last part of it, the blog post series with the “activities with interdependencies” part, and see what principles it will generate.

 Rigby, Sutherland and Noble, “Agile at Scale”.
 Harvard Business Review, June 2018 issue.

 Spotify’s video about their Culture.
 Link copied 2018-09-22.